 He is a member of a number of sports dispute resolution tribunals including the international panel for Sport Resolutions UK.
 He sits on the disciplinary tribunal of the Football Federation of Victoria; the integrity tribunal of Basketball Australia and is an arbitrator on World Athletics’ Disciplinary Tribunal.
 He is a member of the International Hockey Federation’s Integrity Unit, and a subject expert for the Asia Racing Federation’s Anti-Illegal Betting Taskforce.

-In 2016, he was appointed to the Court of Arbitration for Sport and appeared on the list of arbitrators of the CAS Ad hoc Division for the UEFA EURO 2016 (European football championships).
+From 2016-2019, he was a member of the Court of Arbitration for Sport and appeared on the list of arbitrators of the CAS Ad hoc Division for the UEFA EURO 2016 (European football championships).
 He was the sole CAS arbitrator at the Commonwealth Games in 2018.

 Other School and University Responsibilities

 - University of Melbourne Human Research Ethics Committee Member (HASS 2)